-Origins: These claims of potentially fatal phone calls have been circulating via email and internet rumor since 2007.
-Despite no hard evidence of where these supposed deaths occurred, the rumors continue to persist.
-Adding to the fear-mongering is the area codes these phone calls originate from.
-Online area code lookups attribute these calls to Middle Eastern countries, most notably Iran and Afghanistan.
+Origins: These claims of potentially fatal phone calls have been circulating via email and internet rumor since 2007, and they persist despite the lack of hard evidence about where these supposed deaths occurred.
+Adding to the fear-mongering are the area codes these phone calls supposedly originate from, which correspond to Middle Eastern countries (most notably Iran and Afghanistan).

 There is still no solid evidence cell phones can even produce wavelengths that cause damage to the human body, most notably in the form of cancer-causing radiation.
 The National Cancer Institute's web page on cell phones states that "Research studies have not shown a consistent link between cell phone use and cancer.
 A large international study (Interphone) published in 2010 found that, overall, cell phone users have no increased risk for two of the most common types of brain tumor."

 The final bit of this legend that is questionable is the "red number" display.
-With the exception of user customization on some smart phones or Androids, incoming calls are always displayed in black, and callers cannot change settings on someone’s phone simply by dialing their number.
+With the exception of user customization on some smart phones, incoming calls are always displayed in black — callers cannot change settings on someone else's phone simply by dialing their number.

-Despite the complete implausibility, these rumors continue to persist, seen more recently in Kenya in late 2010.
-Part of this persistence has been fueled by a hoax June 2004 letter purportedly from a Nokia executive to his staff, claiming that the rumors are true and that "energy surges into [the user's] body, resulting in both coronary heart failure and brain hemorrhage."
+Despite the complete implausibility, these rumors continue to circulate, seen more recently in Kenya in late 2010.
+Part of this persistence was fueled by a June 2004 hoax letter, purportedly from a Nokia executive to his staff, claiming that the rumors are true and that "energy surges into [the user's] body, resulting in both coronary heart failure and brain hemorrhage."